Ridesharing company: Impact

-Safety issues
+Impact on safety

 Crimes have been committed by rideshare drivers as well as by individuals posing as rideshare drivers who lure unsuspecting passengers to their vehicles by placing an emblem on their car or by claiming to be a passenger's expected driver.
 The latter led to the murder of Samantha Josephson and the introduction of Sami's Law.
 Ridesharing companies have been accused of not taking necessary measures to prevent sexual assault.
 They have been fined by government agencies for violations in their background check processes.

 Ridesharing has also been criticized for encouraging or requiring phone use while driving.
 To accept a fare, some apps require drivers to tap their phone screen, usually within 15 seconds after receiving a notification, which is illegal in some jurisdictions since it could result in distracted driving.

 Ridesharing vehicles in many cities routinely obstruct bicycle lanes while picking up or dropping off passengers, a practice that endangers cyclists.

-Insufficient accessibility

-Ridesharing has been criticized for providing inadequate accessibility measures for disabled people, in violation of local laws.

-In some areas, vehicle for hire companies are required by law to have a certain amount of wheelchair accessible vans (WAVs) in use.
-However, most drivers do not own a WAV, making it hard to comply with the laws.

-While ridesharing companies require drivers to transport service animals, drivers have been criticized for refusal to transport service animals, which, in the United States, is in violation of the Americans with Disabilities Act.
-In 2021, an arbitrator awarded $1.1 million to a visually impaired passenger who travels with a guide dog because she was denied rides 14 separate times.